Naloxone

 Naloxone is relatively safe, effective, and easy to use when responding to a suspected opioid overdose.
 Naloxone can be delivered both via intranasal spray and injection.

 Intranasal naloxone comes in pre-filled devices that spray medication into the nose, where it is quickly absorbed through the mucosal tissue.
-The intranasal Narcan spray dosage for adults and children is one spray (0.4mg) in one nostril.
+For intranasal Narcan spray , which is one of the more readily available intranasal naloxone products, the dosage for both adults and children is one spray (0.4mg) in one nostril.

 Injectable naloxone (0.4mg/ml) is a solution that comes in vials (1ml or 10ml) and is administered via syringe into a muscle or under the skin.
 The injectable naloxone dosage is 0.4mg in adults, and 0.1 mg per kg body weight in children.